Petroleum Club’s Next Generation Program – District High Schools in the Mid West

 Run by the Petroleum Club of Western Australia, the Next Generation program educates students about the diverse range of careers available in the oil and gas industry.

-Four hundred students from 11 schools are participating in the 2018 program.
-Dongara District High School is the only regional school involved.
+Over 650 students from 18 schools participated in the 2019 program.
+Dongara District High School and Jurien Bay District High Schools were two of only three regional schools involved.

-Kate McCarthy, Club Manager at Petroleum Club WA, says the sponsorship makes it possible to include Dongara.
+Kate McCarthy, Club Manager at Petroleum Club WA, says the sponsorship makes it possible to include Dongara, Jurien Bay and Carnamah.

-Program Coordinator Hamish Smith says he has had a long and enjoyable career as a Facilities and Development Engineer in the oil and gas industry and he’s enthusiastic about sharing his career experiences with students from Dongara District High School.
+Program Coordinator Hamish Smith says he has had a long and enjoyable career as a Facilities and Development Engineer in the oil and gas industry and he’s enthusiastic about sharing his career experiences with students from Mid West high schools.

 The program includes four sessions at the school followed by an expo in Perth for selected students.

 Hamish Smith says, “We want students to understand that very close to their home there’s an active gas field producing gas for the Perth market.
-I tell them about the various parts of a gas field, then in the afternoon we visit the Waitsia site.”
+I tell them about the various parts of a gas field, and we visit both MEPAU’s Waitsia site and Triangle Energy’s Arrowsmith Stabilisation Plant.”

-Finally the class visit the nearby Xyris Production Facility.
+Finally the class visit MEPAU’s Xyris Production Facility.

-The students who visited in May 2018 asked a lot of questions, including:
+The students ask a lot of questions, including:

 “What happens if the pipe leaks?”